jonathantneal/empty-within/README.md

 Falsey values on either `attr` or `className` will disable setting the attribute or class name on elements matching empty editable fields or containing empty editable fields.

+### watchScope, watchValue

+The secondary paramater may also be used to determine how aggressive [Empty Within] watches the DOM tree.
+Setting `watchScope` to `false` will disable `MutationObserver` from watching for new editable fields added to the document.
+Setting `watchValue` to `false` will disable `Object.defineProperty` from capturing changes to editable fields by their `value` property.

 [npm-url]: https://www.npmjs.com/package/empty-within
 [npm-img]: https://img.shields.io/npm/v/empty-within.svg